 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 The autonomic nervous system is the part of our bodies that controls involuntary actions, such as the widening or narrowing of our blood vessels.
 Failure of this system can cause a variety of symptoms.
 The most common symptom of pure autonomic failure is orthostatic hypotension.
-Other symptoms may include decreased sweating, heat intolerance, in ability to empty the bladder, erectile dysfunction, incontinence or constipation, and pupil changes.
-The cause of this condition is unknown.Pure autonomic failure is characterized by generalized autonomic failure without involving the brain or spinal cord (central nervous system).
+Other symptoms may include decreased sweating, heat intolerance, inability to empty the bladder, erectile dysfunction, incontinence or constipation, and pupil changes.
+The cause of this condition is usually unknown.Pure autonomic failure is characterized by generalized autonomic failure without central nervous system (brain or spinal cord) involvement.

 - MedlinePlus, a Web site designed by the National Library of Medicine Web site to help you research your health questions, provides more information about autonomic nervous system disorders in general.
 Click on the link to view this information.

 - The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - The Monarch Initiative brings together data about this condition from humans and other species to help physicians and biomedical researchers.
 Monarch’s tools are designed to make it easier to compare the signs and symptoms (phenotypes) of different diseases and discover common features.
 This initiative is a collaboration between several academic institutions across the world and is funded by the National Institutes of Health.
 Visit the website to explore the biology of this condition.